distortsm/Distort/README.md

 2 ) Install Gradle on your computer

 3 ) Clone the Distort repository (https://github.com/distortsm/Distort)
 to a new folder.
-This folder will eventually contain the modded StarMade installation, so I recommend changing it from the Github default directory.
+This folder will contain your modded StarMade installation, so I recommend changing it from the Github default directory.

 4 ) Edit the build.gradle file and change the following lines:
 ```